 The menu button in the Raster Functions pane contains the following list of options:

-The Gallery changes the way the items are displayed in the pane.
-This mode shows the functions as large icons.
+Use Gallery mode to view the functions as large icons.
 This is the default view for the pane.

 Add New Sub-Category

-Create a new subcategory in either the Project or System category.
+Create a subcategory in either the Project or System category.

 Open Python Raster Function